intel/intel-extension-for-transformers/docs/reproduce/neural_chat_v3-3_workflow.md

 bash run_autoround.sh
 ```

-After running the example scripts, the quantized neural-chat-v3-3-autoround-int4 model will be saved in current working directory with name `neural-chat-v3-3-autoround-int4`.
+After running the example scripts, the quantized neural-chat-v3-3 model will be saved in output directory with name `neural-chat-v3-3-autoround_GPTQ`.

 ## 2. Inference

+### INT4 inference
 For LLM inference using [Neural Speed](https://github.com/intel/neural-speed.git), we provide [examples and scripts](../../examples/huggingface/neural_speed/README.md).